DiUS/pact-consumer-js-dsl/README.md

             });
          });

+    See the spec in the example directory for examples of asynchronous callbacks, how to expect error responses, and how to use query params.

     Make sure the source and test files are included by Karma in the `karma.conf.js` in the files array.

 1. Let's run that bad boy!